 You must have heard about VPNs, and how they are a must for the 21st century.

-You might even be considering some VPN options to purchase, but you just need some clarifications on how a VPN works, and it’s understandable.
+You might even be considering some VPN options, but you just need some clarifications on how a VPN works, and it’s understandable.

 In case you’re not aware already, VPN stands for Virtual Private Network.
 You’re most probably reading this post because you don’t know how a VPN works, and you want some insight.

 A VPN helps users to achieve a secure connection to the internet by passing it through a virtual network.
 It also helps to bypass geo-restrictions, making websites accessible from where they shouldn’t be.

 I’m aware that my VPN definition might not be making much sense, but stick with me for some minutes and you’ll have a clear view of what I’m talking about.

 It can’t be simpler than this.

 I have a mobile phone, and I’ll like to connect to the internet.